softlayer/sl-ember-components/README.md

 *error*

-Provides sl-ember-components a way for individual components to throw errors that are able to be recognized by methods inside of a comsuming applications `Ember.onerror()` function.
+Provides a way for individual components to throw errors that are able to be recognized by methods inside of a consuming application's `Ember.onerror()` function.
 For more details reference the [Error Handling](#error-handling) section below.

 ---